aaronchongth/aaronchong.dev/README.md

 ## Credits

-Hugo theme `hugo-resume` by Eddie A. Webb
+* Hugo theme `hugo-resume` by Eddie A. Webb, which I copy instead of fork, due to changes I wanted to make to the theme.
+Will be looking into a forking solution soon.